 Turtle Watcher's Code of Conduct

+The Code of Conduct will guide you on how to get the best opportunity to watch turtles during breeding season without disturbing their activity.
 The most important things to remember when you sight nesting and hatching is "no glow, move slow, stay low".

 |Nesting stage||How to identify||Time||Vulnerability to disturbance||Torch Use||Distance from Turtle|

 |1.
 Emerging from water||The turtle crawls from the ocean towards the sand dunes||Between 5 - 20 minutes||High||No||Stay still and at least 15 metres away from the turtle.|

 |2.
 Digging her nest||The turtle uses her front flippers to dig her nest, tossing large quantities of sand behind her||Between 20 - 40 minutes||High||No||Stay still and at least 15 metres away from the turte - if you are getting hit by sand, you are too close!|